 Persons wishing to collect water quality data for DHEC use are encouraged to contact Nydia Burdick with the DHEC Office of Environmental Laboratory Certification at and submit a Quality Assurance Project Plan (QAPP) for approval prior to initiating sampling.
 For the Department to use any non-DHEC data in development of the 303(d) list, submittal of non-DHEC data should be accompanied with an approved QAPP.

-The 303(d) list is compiled using five years worth of data (e.g. for the 2012 list, data from 2006-2010 was used).
+The 303(d) list is compiled using five years worth of data (e.g. for the 2016 list, data from 2010-2014 were used).
 An assessment methodology is developed by DHEC and approved by EPA Region 4 and is used to assess data for 303(d) list development.
 This assessment methodology is included in the 303(d) document that is also approved by EPA Region 4.

 Once a site has been added to the 303(d) list, there are only three ways for it to be removed or “delisted: